-Command Your Agency Data Center Security and Costs
+Local Government Data Center Security Breach Threats and Costs

 This article originally appeared on Aug.
 2, 2016, and has been revised to bring our readers the most up-to-date technology information.

-State and local government data centers are struggling to keep pace with the needs of the agencies and constituents they support, and that gap is increasing with the growing amount of data center security threats in today's world.
+Local government data centers are struggling to keep pace with the needs of the agencies and constituents they support, and that gap is increasing with the growing amount of security breaches in today's world.

 Three overarching needs are consistent across almost every data center effort as discussed in part one of this two-part series:

 - The need to meet the expanding IT demands of the agencies and constituents they support.